Skip to Content

 Things to do near Aune-Osborn

 The Soo Locks are the main attraction in the area.
-We took a Soo Locks Boat Tour through the locks.
+We took a Soo Locks Boat Tour through the Locks.
 It was amazing to experience the 21-foot water height difference between the lakes.
 You can also watch the boats go through the locks.

 • Valley Camp Museum